+We tested and reviewed some of the best hand mixers on the market.
 We thought that the Cuisinart 9 Speed was a good fit for the average cook/baker who doesn’t want to waste time with low-power hand mixers that take forever but doesn’t necessarily want to haul out a stand mixer just for a batch of cookies.

 Overall, the Cuisinart 9 Speed has everything you need for the vast majority of home cooks and bakers and can handle anything up to large, thick batches of dough that require a stand mixer anyway.
 While there are quieter models out there, we liked that the Cuisinart has a very powerful 220-watt motor while still being relatively easy to lift and move while mixing.